alanng10/class-lang/Info/Article/Word/a.md

 Word "stage" has meaning that is execute step.

+Word "create" has meaning that is make from source.

 Word "binary" has meaning that is module data.

 Word "ref" has meaning that is refer value.